 From hearty yakitori skewers, to tasty sushi, to delicate kaiseki meals, Kyoto offers a wide range of cuisine that will satisfy even the most discerning foodie.
 All there is to do is pick a restaurant that fits your budget, head out, and tuck in! 🙂

 P.S.
-If you’re having breakfast, you may also want to check out Kyoto’s Top 12 Things To Do to make an itinerary for your day.
-Or if you’re having dinner, have a look at The Ultimate Guide To Kyoto’s Nightlife to finish off your evening with a fun night out.
+If you’re having breakfast, you may also want to check out Kyoto’s Top 12 Things To Do to make an itinerary for the day.
+Or if you’re having dinner, have a look at The Ultimate Guide To Kyoto’s Nightlife to finish your evening with a fun night out.